emmastrand/EmmaStrand_Notebook/_posts/2019-10-22-Airbrushing-Protocol.md

 ![drying](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/Corals_drying.JPG?raw=true).

-6. Let dry for 24 hours.
+6. Let dry for 24 hours until completely dry.
+Alternatively, skeletons can be placed in the drying ovens until dry.
-7. After 24 hours has past, use the sterilized tweezers to move the skeleton from the paper towel to a ziploc bag labeled with the coral ID.
+7. After completely dry, use the sterilized tweezers to move the skeleton from the paper towel to a ziploc bag labeled with the coral ID.
 8. Store the coral skeletons in the cardboard box above the microscopes labeled "Emma Coral Fragments".

 ## Clean-up